 Custodial Equipment / Supply Storage Rooms:

-General: Custodial equipment/supply storage rooms are used for the storage of major items of custodial equipment shared by several custodians, such as high speed floor polisher, automatic floor scrubber, carpet shampoo machine, and carpet extractor.
+General: Custodial equipment/supply storage rooms are used for the storage of major items of custodial equipment shared by several custodians.
+Multiple large pieces of battery/electrical operated equipment are stored in this space.
 They are also used for the storage of bulk custodial supplies.

 Location: Storage rooms should be located in reasonable proximity to the building delivery entrance.